apryor6/apryor6.github.io/_posts/Identifying-Opioid-Prescribers/2016-10-24-opiate-prescription-prediction.md

 ---
 layout: dark-post
-title:  "Combating the Opioid Epidemic with Machine Learning"
+title: Combating the Opioid Epidemic with Machine Learning
-description: "Combating the Opioid Epidemic with Machine Learning"
+description: "Can we save live with machine learning?"
-tags: [Machine Learning, Artificial Intelligence, R, Opiate, Overdose, U.S.]
+tags: [Machine Learning, R, Opioid]
 ---

-Fatal drug overdoses account for a significant portion of accidental deaths in adolescents and young adults in the United States.
-The majority of fatal drug overdoses involve [opioids](https://www.drugabuse.gov/publications/research-reports/prescription-drugs/opioids/what-are-opioids), a class of inhibitor molecules that disrupt transmission of pain signals through the nervous system.
-Medically, they are used as powerful pain relievers; however, they also produce feelings of euphoria.
-This makes them highly addictive and prone to abuse.
-The same mechanism that suppresses pain also suppresses respiration, which can lead to death in the case of an overdose.

 Over the past 15 years, deaths from prescription opiates have [quadrupled](https://www.cdc.gov/drugoverdose/epidemic/#), but so has the amount of opiates prescribed.
 This massive increase in prescription rates has occurred while the levels of pain experienced by Americans has [remain largely unchanged](http://time.com/3663907/treating-pain-opioids-painkillers/).
 Intuitively it follows that unneccessary prescriptions potentially play a significant role in the increase in opioid overdoses.
 An effective strategy for identifying instances of overprescribing is therefore a potentially life saving endeavor.

+To that end, the goal of this experiment is to demonstrate the possibility that predictive analytics with machine learning can be used to predict the likelihood that a given doctor is a significant prescriber of opiates.
+I'll do some cleaning of the data, and build a predictive model using a gradient boosted classification tree ensemble with `gbm` and `caret` that predicts with &gt;80% accuracy that an arbitrary entry is a significant prescriber of opioids.
+I'll also do some analysis and visualization of my results combined with those pulled from other sources.

 Here is a visualization of the distribution of fatal overdose rate across the country.
 By the end of this post, you'll see exactly how such an image can be built.

 ![](../images/Identifying-Opioid-Prescribers/overdose-map.png)
 <!-- more -->

-The goal of this experiment is to demonstrate the possibility that predictive analytics with machine learning can be used to predict the likelihood that a given doctor is a significant prescriber of opiates.
-I'll compile a dataset, do some data cleaning and feature engineering, and finally build a predictive model using a gradient boosted classification tree ensemble with `gbm` and `caret` that predicts with &gt;80% accuracy that an arbitrary entry is a significant prescriber of opioids.
-I'll also do some analysis and visualization of my results combined with those pulled from other sources.
-If you are interested in the dataset, you can find it on Kaggle [here](https://www.kaggle.com/apryor6/us-opiate-prescriptions).

 *Disclaimer I am absolutely not suggesting that doctors who prescribe opiates are culpable for overdoses.
 These are drugs with true medical value when used appropriately.
 The idea is rather that a systematic way for identifying sources may reveal trends in particular practices, fields, or regions of the country that could be used effectively to combat the problem.*